kresiak/hello-world/README.md

 first repository
 Editing line 3.
 <h3>it was h3 text</h3>
-new edit
+new edit <br>
-second edit with branch.
+second edition with branch...
+third edition